borkdude/deps.clj/README.md

 $ script/compile
 ```

-If everything worked out, there will be a `deps.exe` binary in the root of the
+If everything worked out, there will be a `deps` binary in the root of the
 project.

 To run executable tests: